randallsquared/uhfs/ext/http/index.md

 The name `http` MAY appear in the head context from the base UHF specification.

 Extensions which define other contexts allowing `http` MAY restrict the value of `http` in contexts they define.

+### inherit

+If present, the value of `inherit` MUST be either `true` or `false`.

+The name `inherit` MUST NOT appear in any context defined in the base UHF specification.
+It MAY appear in the header context.

 ### method